SrihithChennareddy/FMDementia/README.md

 |-------------------|-----------|-----------|-----------|------------|----------|
 | OASIS-1 / OASIS-2 |  89.2%	  |  88.5%	  |  87.8%	  |  88.1%	   |  92.5%   |
 | OASIS-2 / OASIS-1	|  90.1%	  |  89.4%	  |  88.7%	  |  89.0%	   |  91.3%   |

-### Adding New Datasets

-#### Add MRI scans to a new dataset folder.

-Update get_diagnosis_label() in model.py with rules for the new dataset.

-Ensure labels match supported classes: DM, HC.

-Run python model.py to include the dataset in training and evaluation.

 ### License